Generate Buyers, Not Just Leads

 Millions of people research franchise opportunities each year.
 Very few of them become buyers.
 Of the 1 million to 2 million people a year who request information about a franchise, only 13,000 to 20,000 will become franchise buyers, according to FPG and FRANdata estimates.
 To grow an iconic brand, your franchise lead generation efforts need to be focused on serving these 13,000-20,000 buyers.

-The video above outlines what FPG has learned about the process buyers use when researching a franchise brand.
 By aligning your recruitment strategy with the way franchise buyers make their decisions, you can achieve a breakthrough in your franchise sales efforts.

 Key insights for improving franchise recruitment results

 1. Most of the buyer journey happens before you speak with a lead